 An overland tour of Namibia provides the opportunity to discover the best nature, wildlife and culture that the country has to offer.
 I went on a 2 weeks overland Namibia safari with Wild Dog Safaris and it was a memorable experience.
 I fell in love with this incredibly underrated African country, and I wish to visit it again soon.

-This post highlights some of the unmissable things to do in Namibia.
+This post highlights some of the unmissable attractions and things to do.
 Keep in mind this list is not exhaustive, as I have only spent 15 days in the country and didn’t get to see some of the places to visit in Namibia such as the Caprivi Strip.
-Also, hint: it’s possible to enjoy all of them, and to get to all the places to visit in Namibia, while on an overland Namibia safari with Wild Dog.
+Also, hint: it’s possible to enjoy all of them while on an overland safari.

 35 Simply Unmissable Things To Do In Namibia